-- be careful with ambient air temperature measurements; temperature sensors may heat up by radiation.
-In that case they no longer measure the true ambient air temperature.
-We recommend shielding the ambient air temperatures from radiation, or using gold plated ambient air temperature sensors - be careful to avoid condensation of fluids (water vapour) on the heat flux sensor.
-Heat the sensor to above any local dew point (in the oven) before starting the measurement.
-Condensation may be recognised by sudden increase of heat flux in high-humidity area, followed by decreasing flux when the fluid evaporates again. - the sensor response time must match that of the process.
+- be careful with ambient air temperature measurements; temperature sensors may heat up by radiative sources that are often part of ovens.
+In that case, they no longer measure the true ambient air temperature.
+We recommend shielding the ambient air temperatures from radiation, or using gold-plated ambient air temperature sensors. - be careful to avoid condensation of fluids (water vapour) on the heat flux sensor.
+Heat the sensor to above any local dew point (in the oven) before entering the oven and starting the measurement.
+Condensation may be recognised by a sudden increase of heat flux in a high-humidity area, followed by decreasing flux or even negative flux when the fluid evaporates. - the sensor response time must match that of the process.
 In case transport belts move too fast relative to the radiative and convective sources, the sensor may not be able to register details of the process.
-On the other hand, this may not matter; the heat flux integrated over time in [J/m2] will still be representative. - a heat flux sensor behaves as a simple first order system; it can be described using a single time constant.
-The response time of such sensors may mathematically be improved by a factor 2 (made shorter), in data post-processing. - synchronisation of BLK and GLD sensors may be an issue.
+On the other hand, in many applications this may not matter; the heat flux integrated over time in [J/m2] will still be representative. - a heat flux sensor behaves as a simple first-order system; it can be described using a single time constant.
+The response time of such sensors may mathematically be improved by a factor 2 (made shorter), in data post-processing.

+- synchronisation of BLK and GLD sensors may be an issue.
 Make sure they are exposed to the same source at the same time or introduce a time lag in postprocessing. - sensors must not overheat.
-The maximum temperature of the sensor top surface is a function of the temperature of the heat sink, to which the bottom of the sensor is connected, plus a temperature difference between bottom and top surface of the sensor generated by the local heat flux.
+The maximum temperature of the sensor's top surface is a function of the temperature of the heat sink, to which the bottom of the sensor is connected, plus a temperature difference between the bottom and top surface of the sensor generated by the local heat flux.
 Typical measures to limit overheating are starting the experiment with a low heat sink temperature, using a heat sink with a high heat capacity, thermally insulating the heat sink, or using a heat sink that reflects radiation.
-For FHF sensors the maximum rated operating temperature for continuous use is 120 °C. TP experiments are typically short-term (< 30 min) only and we may use 150 °C as maximum rated temperature. - product may also gain heat from the conveyor belt; in some cases, "belt temperature" is measured as well - users may try to estimate which part of heat transported to the product is radiative and which part is convective.
-Please note that this estimate is qualitative only because both the convective and the radiative heat flux level and the ratio between these two depends on the product surface temperature.
+For FHF sensors the maximum rated operating temperature for continuous use is 120 °C. TP experiments are typically short-term (< 30 min) only, and some users choose to accept 150 °C as the maximum rated temperature. - products processed in industrial ovens may also gain heat from the conveyor belt; in some cases, "belt temperature" is measured as well. - users may try to estimate which part of heat transported to the product processed in industrial ovens is radiative and which part is convective.
+Please note that this estimate is qualitative only because both the convective and radiative heat flux levels and the ratio between these two depend on the product surface temperature.
 The heat flux sensor surface temperature may not be representative.